EdBali/Data-Modeling-using-postgres/README.md

 `/data/song_data`.
 It then transforms and loads the data into the five tables of the sparkifydb database.
 This is handled by four files using Python and SQL:

--Running `create_tables.py` creates and initializes the tables for the sparkifydb database.
+- Running `create_tables.py` creates and initializes the tables for the sparkifydb database.
--Running `test.ipynb` confirms the creation of my tables with the correct columns.
+- Running `test.ipynb` confirms the creation of my tables with the correct columns.
--Running `etl.ipynb` develops ETL processes for each table and is used to prepare a python script for processing all the datasets.
+- Running `etl.ipynb` develops ETL processes for each table and is used to prepare a python script for processing all the datasets.
--`sql_queries.py` contains all SQL queries and is imported into `create_tables.py` and `etl.ipynb` -Loading the Data and Running ETL Pipeline
+- `sql_queries.py` contains all SQL queries and is imported into `create_tables.py` and `etl.ipynb`
+- Loading the Data and Running ETL Pipeline
--All the code I wrote in `etl.ipynb` I then used to complete `etl.py`, which reads and processes all the files from the song_data and log_data directories, and loads them into the sparkifydb database tables.
+- All the code I wrote in `etl.ipynb` I then used to complete `etl.py`, which reads and processes all the files from the song_data and log_data directories, and loads them into the sparkifydb database tables.

 #### The steps to run the pipeline are as follows:

--In a terminal, run python create_tables.py to reset the tables in the sparkifydb database.
+- In a terminal, run python create_tables.py to reset the tables in the sparkifydb database.
--Running test.ipynb (in a jupyter notebook) confirms that the tables were successfully created with the correct columns.
+- Running test.ipynb (in a jupyter notebook) confirms that the tables were successfully created with the correct columns.
--In a terminal, run python etl.py to process all the datasets.
+- In a terminal, run python etl.py to process all the datasets.
--Again, running test.ipynb confirms that the records were successfully inserted into each table.
+- Again, running test.ipynb confirms that the records were successfully inserted into each table.